Learn how to build an iOS application that can claim an mDoc via OID4VCI

 Interact with a Credential offer

-Once the SDK is initialised, the next step is to build the capability to handle a Credential offer.
+Once the SDK is initialized, the next step is to build the capability to handle a Credential offer.

-Wallet users can receive OID4VCI Credential offers as deep-links, QR codes or even app notifications.
+Users can receive OID4VCI Credential offers as deep-links or QR codes.
 In this tutorial we will use the following QR code, which is a MATTR Labs example of an OID4VCI Credential offer:

 Creating your own Credential offer is not within the scope of the current tutorial.
-If you’re interested, you can follow the OID4VCI guide that will walk you through creating one.
+You can follow the OID4VCI guide that will walk you through creating one.

 Your application must provide a way for the user to interact with Credential offers.
 As this tutorial uses an offer formatted as a QR code, your application needs to be able to scan and process it.
 For ease of implementation, we will use a third party framework to achieve this: